opentelekomcloud-infra/system-config/doc/source/zuul.rst

-  * Vault agent is deployed as a sidecar container for Zuul components which is reponsible for fetching required secrets from Vault and rendering them into the corresponding configu files.
+  * Vault agent is deployed as a sidecar container for Zuul components which is reponsible for fetching required secrets from Vault and rendering them into the corresponding config files.

 * Vault instance is not accessible publicly (has no public IP address)